-Georgia’s new probation law went into effect in 2021 and created a pathway for Georgians on felony probation to have their sentence terminated after three years if certain milestones are met.
-Learn more about how you can self-advocate for early termination below.
+Since July 2021, more than 20,000 Georgians have successfully terminated their probation early!
+Georgia has the longest probation sentences in the country, but a new law (SB 105) created a pathway for Georgians on felony probation to have their sentence terminated after three years if certain milestones are met.
+Learn more below about how you can self-advocate for early termination.

 Are you on felony probation?
 Have you served at least 3 years of your probation sentence?